 One of the best books I ever read on managing your worries and stress is “How to Stop Worrying and Start Living” by Dale Carnegie.
 The book delivers a simple plan to help you analyze what’s worrying you and the action steps that you can take to mitigate this worry.
-It’s almost like project risk management for your personal life.
-You analyze risks and develop mitigation plans so that they don’t become issues.
-If you’re the type of person who continually loses sleep over various worries you have in your life, then this book may be for you.
+It’s almost like project risk management for your personal life - analyzing risks and developing mitigation plans so that they don’t become issues.
+If you’re the type of person who continually loses sleep over various worries, then this book may be for you.

 There is more that this book offers and I wanted to provide a short summary here.